nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 Where

 - `elasticsearch.indexName` is the name of the Elasticsearch index for the default document repository.
-- `elasticsearch.indexNumberOfReplicas` is the number of [replicas](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/replica-shards.html).
-By default you have 5 shards and 1 replicas.
+- `elasticsearch.indexNumberOfReplicas` is the number of replicas.
+By default [you have 1 shard and 1 replica](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/index-modules.html).
 If you have a single node in your cluster you should set the `indexNumberOfReplicas`to `0`.
-Visit the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/scale.html) for more information on shards and replicas.
+Visit the [Elasticsearch Scalability documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/scalability.html) for more information on shards and replicas.
 - `audit.elasticsearch.indexName` is the name of the Elasticsearch index for audit logs.
 - `seqgen.elasticsearch.indexName` is the name of the Elasticsearch index for the uid sequencer, extensively used for audit logs.